QUESTAS GROUP

 Assessment of risks

-A Modern Slavery Policy and Supplier Code of Conduct, linked to a Whistleblower Protection Policy.
-Our Modern Slavery Policy and Supplier Code of Conduct each specifically address our commitment to be vigilant on modern slavery issues, while the Whistleblower Policy strongly encourages employees and other stakeholders to report all violations of policies and ensures there will be no negative repercussions for doing so.
+Our Modern Slavery Policy and Supplier Code of Conduct, which is linked to a Whistleblower Protection Policy.
+These policies address our commitment to being vigilant on modern slavery issues while the Whistleblower Protection Policy strongly encourages employees and other stakeholders to report all violations of policies and ensures there will be no negative repercussions for doing so.

 Mapping of and assigning a risk rating to key first-tier suppliers in our supply chain based on perceived country level risk, business sector and industry risk, specific product and/or services risk and spend level.

 Targeted, customised “due diligence” of suppliers identified as being at highest risk for potential modern slavery incidents pursuant to item 3 above or otherwise.
 The due diligence surveys are designed to help validate and further assess the potential modern slavery risk of each supplier, by rating their modern slavery risk profile as High, Medium, or Low based on their responses to a series of questions relating to (i) their own operations and (ii) their supply chain.
-Due diligence responses are evaluated to determine whether and to what extent any additional follow up might be required, sensible and feasible in the circumstances, after which an action plan is meant to be created to implement such follow up in each relevant case.
+Due diligence responses are evaluated to determine whether and to what extent any additional follow up might be required.
+This evaluation determines, based on the circumstances, what actions are sensible and feasible.
+These determinations flow into an action plan for implementation based on each relevant case.

 Site visits of existing and prospective suppliers to witness firsthand supplier policies and practices.